Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 	}
 	````

-	>**Note:** This implementation of **GetFilters** method is shorter than the one you have learned in "**Global and Dynamic Action Filters"** lab, where you ask if each controller or action was inside a list of accepted items.
+	>**Note:** This implementation of **GetFilters** method is shorter than the one you have learned in "**MVC 3 Global and Dynamic Action Filters"** lab, where you ask if each controller or action was inside a list of accepted items.

 <a name="Ex3Task2" />
 #### Task 2 - Registering and Enabling the Filter ####